jsbin/learn/public/blog/heartbleed.md

 - We've re-issued our SSL certificate for our login and register
 - We're recommending that you [change your password](/help/change-your-password)

 We can't control when the old SSL certificate gets revoked (serial number 842265), but we've already seen people on the new certificate (serial number 1169237).
-You can check you have the updated certificate by clicking on the "pad lock", and digging into the certificate details, where you should see the issue "Not Valid Before" date, which will be 8 April 2014:
+You can check you have the updated certificate by clicking on the "padlock", and digging into the certificate details, where you should see the issue "Not Valid Before" date, which will be 8 April 2014:

 ![/images/ssl-cert.png](/images/ssl-cert.png)

+Note that if you use Chrome, you'll also need to ensure your browser checks for revoked SSL certificate by default:

+![/images/chrome-revoke.png](/images/chrome-revoke.png)

 And importantly, what **you'll** need to (or I'm suggesting you) do:

-1. If you're using Chrome, it doesn't check for revoked SSL certificates by default - you'll want to enable this:

-![/images/chrome-revoke.png](/images/chrome-revoke.png)

-2. Change your password
+* Change your password
-3. Log out and log back in again
+* Log out and log back in again
-4. Read up and share what you learn about Heartbleed
+* Read up and share what you learn about Heartbleed

+Some good resources I've found are:

+* [Everything you need to know about Heartbleed](http://www.troyhunt.com/2014/04/everything-you-need-to-know-about.html) - very good if you're at all technical and need to get a grip on the issues
+* [Big web sites affected](http://mashable.com/2014/04/09/heartbleed-bug-websites-affected/) - I found this pretty useful for what to tell non-technical people I know.